Sinan81/cpsc128/assignment6.md

 ### 2B Add a feature to Hunt the Wumpus, e.g.

-Add one of the following features, and add to or modify Hunt the Wumpus program accordingly.
+Add one of the following features via adding to or modifying Hunt the Wumpus program.

 * Add a new hazard type, e.g. riddlesand, like quicksand you sink into it, but you can save yourself if you can guess the secret number (from 1 to 10) in three tries.